JJ Aldrich: Return to Invicta

 Aldrich faced Lynn Alvarez on November 18, 2016, at Invicta FC: Evinger vs. Kunitskaya and she defeated Alvarez via unanimous decision.
 She was awarded her second Invicta Performance of the Night bonus award.

 Ultimate Fighting Championship

-She signed with the UFC to fight Juliana Lima for UFC Fight Night: Lewis vs. Abdurakhimov in Albany, New York on December 9, 2016.
+She signed with the UFC to fight Juliana Lima for UFC Fight Night 102 in Albany, New York on December 9, 2016.
 Aldrich was a late replacement for Lima's original opponent, Tatiana Suarez, who had to pull out of the bout due to injury.
 She lost the fight via unanimous decision.

-Aldrich faced South Korean fighter Chan-Mi Jeon in Jeon's UFC debut for UFC Fight Night: Lewis vs. Hunt in Auckland, New Zealand on June 11, 2017.
+Aldrich faced South Korean fighter Chan-Mi Jeon in Jeon's UFC debut for UFC Fight Night 110 in Auckland, New Zealand on June 11, 2017.
 She won the fight via unanimous decision.

-Aldrich faced Danielle Taylor on January 14, 2018, at UFC Fight Night: Stephens vs. Choi.
+Aldrich faced Danielle Taylor on January 14, 2018, at UFC Fight Night 124.
 She won the fight via unanimous decision.

 Aldrich faced Polyana Viana on August 4, 2018, at UFC 227.
 She won the fight via unanimous decision.